RaymondChoi54/webcamMouse/deliverables/iteration-02.plan.md

  * Order the items from most to least important.
  * Feel free (but not obligated) to specify some/all tasks as user stories.

-Complete website back end.
-Set up basic front end.
-This product will be the landing page once the program initially opens.
-From this page, the user will be able to perform a variety of operations including weather, web navigation, etc. It will also integrate nicely into the web extension in the sense that no buttons will overlap. **This is the main purpose of our application - to create an easy-to-navigate UI for people without limbs using the webcam as a tool**.

 Have a Chrome extension that creates a UI with 4 buttons for zooming in, zooming out, reset, and create a new tab. **This is another major feature to our application that differentiates us from other existing products.
 The buttons on the UI will make navigation on Chrome much easier.**

 Look into ways for user to install a chrome extension.
 The goal is to have this chrome extension install along with the program to minimize the user interaction that is required to install the program.
 Preliminary research shows that one of our members might need to create a Google Developer account.
 If this is true, the plan is to create a Google Developer account